Why Happiness is a State of Mind

 Happiness has become recognized by the United Nations as a key measure of social progress in the world.
 The World Happiness Report, which ranks 155 countries by their happiness levels, found that, while the Nordic countries topped the list, the USA plummeted from 3rd place in 2006 to 18th in 2020.

-Globally, we are richer than ever before, have greater access to advanced medicine, technology, information, healthy food, and live in a time of unprecedented freedom and opportunities.
+Globally, we are richer than ever before, have greater access to advanced medicine, technology, information, and healthy food, and live in a time of unprecedented freedom and opportunities.

 Why are so many of us still so unhappy?